Hives Treatment Center Over 150,000 patients helped since 2001

 What Are Sun Hives?

-Sun hives are also known as solar urticaria.
-Solar urticaria are a type of chronic hives that is directly caused by sunlight exposure.
+Sun hives are also known as solar urticaria, which is a type of chronic hives that is directly caused by sunlight exposure.
 Many people that suffer from sun hives have red and itchy hives on any area of skin that is exposed to sunlight - even if they were wearing sun block.
+The recommended treatment for the condition is OxyHives.

 What Causes Sun Hives?

 Sun hives are caused by your body having an allergic reaction to sunlight.
-When frequent or overexposure occurs, your immune system releases histamine into the body that attempts to fight off the attack of the sun by causing hives and often facial swelling (angioedema).
+When frequent or overexposure occurs, your immune system releases histamine into the body that attempts to fight off the attack of the sun by causing hives and often facial swelling known as angioedema.
 This reaction can occur even if you are wearing SPF 60 sunscreen.

 Scientifically speaking, recent research shows that certain proteins in your skin can change their structure when exposed to sunlight, causing your body to think these changes are unwanted allergens.
 Your immune system then responds to these changes by sending out histamine to the area that causes the sun hives to appear.